Home

 7 Don Shirley

-Don Shirley, whose website is http://donshirley.tripod.com is an African American pianist who was born in Kingston, Jamaica in 1927.
-He is best known for his jazz performances and recordings, but he is classically trained and has had a noteworthy classical career.
+Don Shirley is an African American pianist who was born in Kingston, Jamaica in 1927 and died in 2013.
+He was best known for his jazz performances and recordings, but he was classically trained and had a noteworthy classical career.
 Duke Ellington heard him play at Basin Street in New York.
-Shirley's Web site explains:

 Ellington began exploring spiritual themes with his Concert of Sacred Music in 1965.
 Africana Encyclopedia says of the work: